 Preaching the red letters of Jesus is a bit like drinking whatever you find in the laundry.
-If you’re not paying attention – if you fail to distinguish His life-giving words of grace from His death-dealing words of law – then you could really do some damage.
+If you fail to distinguish his life-giving words of grace from his death-dealing words of law, you could really do some damage.
 Consider these red letters:

 If you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins.
 (Matt 6:14-15)